openpreserve/hawarp/unpack2temp-identify/README.md

 unpack2temp-identify
 ====================

-unpack2temp-identify is a tool to identify and/or characterise files packaged in container files using as standalone java application or using a Hadoop job.
+unpack2temp-identify is a tool to unpack the files of a flat container file and identify the files using various file format identification tools.
+The tool can be used either as a local java application or as a Hadoop job to execute the tasks in parallel.

 Introduction
 ------------